2020 DCYO ONLINE AUDITION REQUIREMENTS

-1. PREPARED PIECE: Students should bring 4 minutes of prepared music that demonstrates both technical proficiency and lyrical ability.
+- PREPARED PIECE: Students should play 4 minutes of prepared music that demonstrates both technical proficiency and lyrical ability.
 Students may choose to prepare 2 short selections that are no longer than 4 minutes total (one piece that is technical and one that is lyrical), if one piece cannot adequately demonstrate both styles.
 Prepared music may be taken from standard solo literature for your instrument, standard orchestral excerpts, or in some cases from advanced etudes.
 School ensemble selections (i.e. music from your school band concert) are not appropriate for this audition.
+The music does not have to be memorized.

-2. SCALES: Students will be asked to play 1 or 2 major scales chosen by the audition committee.
+- SCALES: Students will be asked to play 1 or 2 major scales chosen by the audition committee.
+The selection of scales will be sent out to students by email the night before they have requested to submit their audition video.
 Students may choose the tempo and manner in which the scales are played.
 Multiple octave scales are expected as appropriate for each instrument.
-The audition committee can choose any major scale up to 5 sharps and 5 flats.
-Please refer to the PMEA District 12 guidelines for information specific to each instrument (Pennsylvania Music Educators Association District 12 Auditions – Scales).
+The audition committee can ask for any major scale up to 5 sharps and 5 flats.

 ADDITIONAL INFORMATION FOR WINDS/BRASS